logzio/logz-docs/_source/user-guide/integrations/endpoints.md

 Configure Logz.io to send notifications to your preferred endpoints.
-Notifications are typically sent when alerts are triggered, when a user shares a Kibana object, or when Logz.io [Insights]({{site.baseurl}}/user-guide/insights/exploring-insights.html) identifies new exceptions in your logs.
+Notifications are typically sent when alerts are triggered, when a user shares an OpenSearch Dashboards object, or when Logz.io [Insights]({{site.baseurl}}/user-guide/insights/exploring-insights.html) identifies new exceptions in your logs.